glemoine62/InSAR-on-Sentinel-1-TOPS-data/README.md

 ![S1A coherence subswath 2](S1A_20200908_20200920_Coh_sub2.png "S1A  coherence subswath 2")

-The full scene (3 subswaths with 9 bursts each) are processed in about [3 minutes on the laptop configuration](mx250_run.log) above.
+The full scene (3 subswaths with 9 bursts each) is processed in about [3 minutes on the laptop configuration](mx250_run.log) above.

 That's **impressive** if compared